BLCKFIRE24/Sky_compiler/README.md

-# Sky_compiler
+# Sky_interpreter
-A compiler written in Go for the sky programming language
+A Interpreter written in Go for the sky programming language